Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are many more accommodations in Oviedo, including the giant, parochial Albergue de Peregrinos El Salvador de Oviedo, in the monastery south of the cathedral.
 If you click on the link, you will see more information and a walking map to the albergue.

-There is also a brand new private albergue, La Hospedería Oviedo, but since it is only a few steps from the cathedral in the dead center of town, expect to pay more for a dormitory bed.
+There is also a private albergue, La Hospedería Oviedo, but since it is only a few steps from the cathedral in the dead center of town, expect to pay more for a dormitory bed.
 Another private Albergue Turistico La Peregrina is on the famous Gascona Street, in the middle of all the bar action, also steps from the cathedral.

 Click here to see your options if you prefer reservations or accommodations other than the albergues.
+We have also stayed in the Hotel Astures and the Sidrería Restaurante Hotel El Ovetense.
+I can recommend both of them as economical, clean and comfortable.

 Right by the famous San Salvador Cathedral, to the west and directly across from the statue of Alfonso II, there is both a signpost and a plaque marking the beginning of the Camino Primitivo.
 The sign post is on a lamppost and the plaque that marks the official beginning is just below it on the pavement.